The Rickmansworth Fire Brigade

 From relatively early in the eighteenth century fire 'services' were funded by the insurance companies - to provide some cover for their liabilities!
 But during the nineteenth century parish authorities began to make some public provision - Berkhamsted was one, Rickmansworth another.

-But they were, in 1891, after Roderick W Henderson of Basing House:
+- Roderick W Henderson of Basing House.

-• Thomas Holland, a builder living in the High Street.
+- Thomas Holland, a builder living in the High Street.

-• W Williamson, ironmonger, also in the High Street.
+- W Williamson, ironmonger, also in the High Street.

-• Stephen Beeson, the ironmonger and hardware dealer with his shop in Church Street, also resident in the High Street.
+- Stephen Beeson, the ironmonger and hardware dealer with his shop in Church Street, also resident in the High Street.

-• Harry Barton, dairyman, living in Station Road but with his business in the High Street.
+- Harry Barton, dairyman, living in Station Road but with his business in the High Street.

-• James Fowler, publican of the Coach and Horses.
+- James Fowler, publican of the Coach and Horses.
 But another J Fowler was a tailor, also in the High Street, and it seems possible that they were the same.

-• George Graham, saddler of the High Street.
+- George Graham, saddler of the High Street.

-• Herbert Collis, manager of the boot warehouse in the High Street.
+- Herbert Collis, manager of the boot 'warehouse' in the High Street.

-• Alfred Wright, butcher, living in Church Street.
+- Alfred Wright, butcher, living in Church Street.

-• Sidney Large, a single man and landlord of the Swan Inn, High Street.
+- Sidney Large, a single man and landlord of the Swan Inn, High Street.

-• Mungo Patterson, draper, High Street.
+- Mungo Patterson, draper, High Street.
 He became ill and died aged 39 after a fire, and was buried with his helmet and hatchet.

-• James Scully, the manager of Salters Brewery, resident in Brewery House, High Street.
+- James Scully, the manager of Salters Brewery, resident in Brewery House, High Street.

-• William Swannell, Chief Engineer.
+- William Swannell, Chief Engineer.
 Born in 1864, so only 27 in 1891, was an auctioneer and estate agent, in 1901 living with his widowed mother, sister and brother in law at Nuttfield, Croxley Green.

 Several of these men will be in the 1901 photograph above.

-‘Jo’ Hall had married a London girl, Florence, in late 1913 having already moved to Rickmansworth, and fought in WW1 in the 16th Hussars.
+One of the firemen of that time was Mr Cecil (‘Jo’ ) Hall, a Londoner and the grandfather of a correspondent from Australia, who joined in 1913.
+‘Jo’ Hall had married a London girl, Florence, in late 1913 having already moved to Rickmansworth, and was to fight in WW1 in the 16th Hussars.
 There is a suggestion in family papers that they lived for a time in a flat above the fire station in the High Street, but Rectory Road and Wensum Cottages are also likely homes.
 He will almost certainly have taken part in Dr Henderson's funeral procession, and when their son Harry, born early in the War, was married in 1938 the fire engine served as the ‘bridal carriage’: Harry was also a volunteer fireman most of his adult life (it was a full time “reserved occupation” throughout WWII) - the brass “call bell” was set under the stairs of the family home in West Way, and needless to say, was very much part of the family’s life both day and night.

 The national records are in the National Archives at Kew.
 The summary of the national story up to 1945 is quoted in the summary page of the Discovery website thus: